LeaderPortfolio

 Joined Hanmi Semiconductor

-Began his career at Hanmi Semiconductor, working in various management roles.
+Began his career at Hanmi Semiconductor, taking on various management roles.

 Philanthropic Impact